| Residences | Occupations |

 Stateside Service & Mediterranean Theater

 On November 8, 1942, during Operation Torch, the 16th Infantry Regiment landed in Oran, Algeria, brushing aside resistance from the Axis-aligned Vichy French forces there.
-General Orders No. 35, Headquarters 1st Infantry Division (dated December 26, 1942) stated that Company “K” was “cited for outstanding performance of duty in action” for a November 9, 1942 action at Saint Cloud, Algeria “against a superior enemy force”.
+General Orders No. 35, Headquarters 1st Infantry Division (dated December 26, 1942) stated that Company “K” was “cited for outstanding performance of duty in action” for a November 9, 1942, action at Saint Cloud, Algeria “against a superior enemy force[.]”

 D-Day in Normandy

-After the Sicily campaign, the 16th Infantry Regiment shipped out from Augusta, Sicily, on October 21, 1943, aboard the British transport Maloja.
-The regiment arrived back in the United Kingdom on November 5, 1943.
 Soon after, the men began to train for the invasion of France, scheduled for the following spring.
 Unlike other American infantry divisions scheduled to land on D-Day, the Big Red One had both combat and amphibious experience.

+The 1st and 29th Infantry Divisions would land at Omaha Beach.
 Peter Caddick-Adams wrote in his book, Sand & Steel: The D-Day Invasions and the Liberation of France:

 The primary importance of Omaha was in the fact that it lay between Utah and Gold Beaches — fourteen miles as the crow flies to the former, sixteen to the latter.
 Linking up with both would be a critical phase in the success of Overlord. […] The quickest of overviews indicates just three platoon-sized resistance nests on the coast capable of interfering with the landings at Utah.
 The same computation for the five miles of Omaha indicates a much greater density: fourteen equivalent strongpoints, admittedly some unfinished on 6 June, which is why further postponement of D-Day would have spelled disaster.